Congratulations on your new purchase. Your Fisher & Paykel oven has a number of features to make cooking a great experience for you:

 Shelf Position Guide

-Place your baking on a shelf that will have the top of your pan near the center of the oven cavity.
+Place your baking on a shelf that will have the top of your pan near the centre of the oven cavity.

-- Your oven has a dedicated Roast function (some models only).
+- Your oven has a dedicated Roast function.
 This is designed to brown the outside of the meat but still keep the inside moist and juicy.

-- Use the meat probe for perfect results.
+- Use the meat probe (some models only) for perfect results.
 See ‘Using the Meat Probe’.

 - Boneless, rolled or stuffed roasts take longer than roasts containing bones.

-- Poultry should be well cooked with the juices running clear and an internal temperature of 165°F / 75°C.
+- Poultry should be well cooked with the juices running clear and an internal temperature of 75°C.

 - If using a roasting bag, do not use the Roast function.
 The initial searing stage is too hot for roasting bags.
-Use Aero Bake or True Aero and follow the manufacturer’s instructions.
+Use Fan Bake or Fan Forced and follow the manufacturer’s instructions.

 - When using the Roast function, do not cover your roast, as this will stop the searing process browning the outside of the meat.
-If you prefer to roast in a covered pan, use the Aero Bake function instead and increase the temperature by 70°F / 20°C.
+If you prefer to roast in a covered pan, use the Fan Bake function instead and increase the temperature by 20°C.

 - Cook larger cuts of meat at a lower temperature for a longer time.
 The meat will cook more evenly.